 – A poem written by me on 27 March, 2017

-For those of you unfamiliar with our story (which can be read on the About Us section of this blog), my fiance, Sasha and I left our corporate jobs in Seattle in April of 2017 to travel abroad without a set plan to return.
+For those of you unfamiliar with our story (which can be read on the About Us section of this blog), my then fiance, now husband, Sasha and I left our corporate jobs in Seattle in April of 2017 to travel abroad without a set plan to return.
 This was a huge life move for us, and one that required a great deal of advance planning and preparation.
 We both had to wrap up our roles in the jobs we left, train our successors, vacate our apartment, drop off my car with family, cancel our automatic billing (the only monthly bills we had while traveling were storage and cell phone!) and the fun part…packing.
 I’ll have to admit, thinking about how to dress for an indefinite amount of time in multiple different climate zones, as well as fit it all in a 65-liter traveling pack was a daunting challenge.
 However, once I started, I found it to be quite simple.
 Less is always more and at the end of it, it’s actually quite gratifying to realize that you can, in fact, live out of a 65-liter backpack for a long period of time.